Adri3n89/SportCountPoint/README.md

 ## Contribute to the project

-Sleep Well is an open source project.
+SportCountPoint is an open source project.
 Feel free to fork the source and contribute with your own features.

 ## Authors